rstacruz/kingraph/README.md

 > 👪 Plots family trees using JavaScript and Graphviz

 A family tree plotter with a very simple syntax.
-It probably doesn't cover everything you need, but covers 90% of it for the sake of simplicity.
+It probably doesn't cover everything [bigger tools](https://gramps-project.org/) do, but covers 90% of it for the sake of simplicity.

 ![](docs/images/example.png)